-Majestic's subsidiary - SINOGOLD has commissioned SRK to update technical report for SJG project in 2021.
-When the report is finalized, Majestic shall file it in due course of time.
+Majestic's subsidiary - PRG has commissioned SRK to update technical report for SJG project in 2021.
+The report is near finalization, Majestic shall file it in due course of time.

 EXPLORATION

 Australia - Four Tenements in Western Australian

 On June 15, 2021, the Company entered into a letter of intent ("LOI") and an amended LOI on December 15, 2021, with Western Explorers PTY Ltd., a private Australian corporation, to acquire a 65% interest in four separate tenements located in Western Australia, an area with demonstrated potential for the discovery of lithium oxide mineralization.